Act 0: Scene 1

 "Good morning!"
 He greeted me as I walked up to the school gates.
 "Lovely weather we're having, don't you think?"
-He paused for a moment as he studied my face carefully, noting the surprised look I wore.
+He paused for a moment as he studied my face.

 "Hmm?
 Why do you look so surprised?"
-He asked, raising an eyebrow after a moment.
+He noted, raising an eyebrow.
 "We announced at last weeks' assembly that this month the Student Council would strictly enforce school rules.
 For now, I've been tasked with performing inspections to ensure students are in full compliance with school rulings."

-With that, he stepped in closer as his hands reached out and began patting down my plain, standard brown uniform, muttering as his eyes and hands worked with experience, making mental notes.
+With that, he stepped in closer as his hands reached out and began patting down my plain, standard brown uniform, muttering as his eyes and hands worked with experience.

 "Collar, check!
 Pant hems, check!
-And your socks…check!"
-He stood up straight and put out a hand towards me.
+And your socks… check!"
+He stood up straight before putting out a hand towards me.

 "Now then, next up is to check the contents of your bag…"